 Fair and respectful conduct toward all participants and supporters is a tenet of Division III, one that the Landmark and its members strive to achieve at all times.
 Conference members believe that outstanding sportsmanship and civility are important expectations for all participants to experience at each athletic event, particularly at contests between conference members.
 Fans and participants are expected to represent their teams, institutions and the conference with behavior above reproach, and to observe the principles of good sportsmanship – civility, respect, honesty, dignity, courtesy, fairness, and integrity.

-- Please refrain from using profanity, vulgarity, racist or sexist comments during the game
+- No profanity, vulgarity, racist, or sexist comments

-- Give players, coaches, and officials space to perform by staying clear of the competition area and team benches
+- Give players, coaches and officials their space by keeping away from the playing and team bench areas

 NCAA Principle of Sportsmanship and Ethical Conduct